 1. Last Letter First

 Call us biased, but by our estimation, Last Letter First is hands down the best online word game to play by yourself or with others.
 To play Last Letter First, all you have to do is start a new game and enter any word of your choosing.
 The last letter of the word you choose must be used to create the next word.
 If you start a new game with the word “octopus,” for example, the next word must begin with “s,” and so on.
-Download Last Letter First on your phone or tablet or, if you prefer, play it directly in your web browser!
+Download Last Letter First on your phone or tablet, or, if you prefer, play it directly in your web browser!

 2. Words With Friends